Email deliverability: everything you need to know

 Blacklists

 As well as monitoring each mail themselves, inbox providers also use external sources of information.
-These are known as blacklists.
+These are known as DNS blacklists.

 It’s important to realise that just appearing on a blacklist doesn’t spell doom and gloom for your ROI from email activity.
 Some blacklists carry much more weight than others.
 You can check to see if you’re blacklisted – and where – using this handy, free tool provided by MXToolBox.